JetBrains/projector-installer/README.md

 python3 -m pip install -U pip --user
 ```

-Also make sure that you have installed the following packages:
+Also, make sure that you have installed the following packages:
 - less
 - libxext6
 - libxi6